qompassai/Diver/README.md

 ### Supporting Cybersecurity Awareness

-The dual licensing model supports initiatives like CISA's efforts to improve cybersecurity awareness[^3] in "target rich" sectors, including K-12 education.
+The dual licensing model supports initiatives like theCybersecurity and Infrastructure Security Agency (CISA) efforts to improve cybersecurity awareness[^3] in "target rich" sectors, including K-12 education.
 By allowing both open-source and commercial use, we aim to facilitate the development of tools that support these critical awareness and protection efforts.

 ### Bridging the Digital Divide

-Research shows that socioeconomic and digital inequalities significantly impact cybersecurity awareness and practices[^4].
-Our dual licensing approach aims to address this by allowing both free, open-source solutions and commercially supported options that can be tailored to specific needs and contexts.
+The unfortunate reality is that a number of individuals and organizations have gone into a frenzy in every facet of our daily lives[^4].
+These unfortunate folks identify themselves with their talk of "10X" returns and building towards Artificial General Intelligence aka "AGI".
+Our dual licensing approach aims to acknkowledge this deeply concerning predatory paradigm witih clear eyes while still doing operating to bring the best parts of the open-source community with our services and solutions.

 ### Recent Cybersecurity Attacks

 Recent attacks underscore the importance of robust cybersecurity measures:

 - The Change Healthcare cyberattack in February 2024[^2] affected millions of Americans and caused significant disruption to healthcare providers.
-- In the education sector, Minneapolis Public Schools[^5] experienced an attack that leaked 300,000 files and led to a $1 million ransom demand.
+- The White House and Congress jointly designated October as Cybersecurity Awareness Month[^5].
+This designation comes with over 100 actions that align the Federal government and public/private sector partners are taking to help every man, woman, and child to safely navigate the age of AI.
 ### Conclusion

 By offering both open-source and commercial licensing options, we strive to create a balance that promotes innovation and accessibility while also providing the necessary resources and flexibility to address the complex cybersecurity challenges faced by vulnerable populations and critical infrastructure sectors.